Akashr99/valhalla_server_deploy/README.md

 # Docker Configuration
 1. Navigate to the root directory.
 2. Open the Dockerfile and ensure that the required dependencies and Valhalla server configurations are set correctly.
-3. Build the Docker image
+3. Build the Docker image:-
-docker build -t valhalla-server .
+'docker build -t valhalla-server' .

 # Kubernetes Deployment
 1. Navigate to the kubernetes directory.
 2. Open valhalla-deployment.yaml and update the image URL with your ECR URL.
-3. Apply the Kubernetes configuration: kubectl apply -f valhalla-deployment.yaml
+3. Apply the Kubernetes configuration:-
+'kubectl apply -f valhalla-deployment.yaml'
 4. Ensure that the Valhalla pods are running: kubectl get pods